 As organizations embrace the millennial evolution that is taking place, they're seeking new leadership styles that 10 years ago wouldn't have been considered necessary, or even effective.

 Here are four leadership styles that are emerging in our modern workforce.

 These leaders don't just think "outside of the box," they also hire outside of it – and expect the same from their recruits.
-Innovative leaders have a focus on the big picture with an understanding that to achieve the next big thing, there is a significant need for risk-taking.
+Innovative leaders focus on the big picture, with an understanding that to achieve the next big thing, there is a significant need for risk-taking.

 What does this look like?
 You'll likely find fewer protocols and processes happening under the leadership of an innovator and, instead, a push toward seeing what successes shake out from unorthodox approaches.

 Exactly as it sounds, servant leaders ensure the overall happiness and success of their employees.
 Servant leaders invest both personally and professionally in their team members: getting to know them better, what their ultimate goals are and how they can help employees achieve those goals.
 This comes across through mentorship programs, company training sesssions and continuous education, often on behalf of the company.

 Easily one of the most debated topics currently, the trend toward increasing empathy in leadership, let alone in today's culture, has two very opinionated sides.
 That said, for companies that strive for empathetic leadership, the ability to listen and understand employees ultimately improves the workplace culture for more productivity and, in turn, success.